firefly-iii/docs/docs/docs/data-importer/usage/post.md

 FIDI would then scroll through everything in the `/my/bank/files` directory and import whatever is there.
 In other words, the POST command can trigger the import of files already present somewhere in a place where FIDI can read them.

 This command will only accept directories (and subdirectories) from a pre-set directory.
-Check out the `.env.example` file and find the `POST_DIR_WHITELIST` setting.
+Check out the `.env.example` file and find the `IMPORT_DIR_WHITELIST` setting.